 Flavored Coffee Beans

 Flavored coffees are the coffee geeks’ number one pet peeve, and to be honest, this type of coffee is best left for consumption by spotty teenage Starbucks drinkers (no offense!).
 I’m sure you’ve all come across flavored coffee beans in your local supermarket.

 Personally, I’m not a fan, and I would recommend that you stay clear from flavored coffee when buying your coffee beans – here’s why.

-Flavor in the form of concentrated syrups are mainly added to those coffee beans to mask the mediocrity, but it rarely does a good job (and it might even be harmful?).
-You’ll probably never find flavored coffee in any well respected high street coffee house, not that I’m aware of anyway?
+Flavor in the form of concentrated syrups is mainly added to those coffee beans to mask mediocrity, but it rarely does a good job (and it might even be harmful?).
+You’ll probably never find flavored coffee in any well-respected high street coffee house, not that I’m aware of anyway?